Admitted vs. non-admitted insurance: What’s the difference?

 When an insurance policy is admitted, it means that they are licensed by the insurance commissioner of the state in which they operate.
 This means that the commissioner has approved the rates and forms for the insurance product that is being sold to the public.

 And while this definition can make admitted products appear more legitimate, that’s not always the case.
-It’s important to remember that the designation is an administrative one and has no real bearing on the overall quality of the product or the stability of the carrier offering it.
+It’s important to remember that the designation is an administrative one and has no real bearing on the overall quality of the product or the stability of the company offering it.

-What are the benefits of a non-admitted carrier?
+What are the benefits of non-admitted insurance?

 Let’s take a look at some of the main perks of non-admitted policies.